-Matt is the award winning VP of Investor Relations for LinkedIn, scaling mission driven companies to create economic opportunity through for-profit business models.
+Matt is the award-winning VP of Investor Relations for LinkedIn, scaling mission-driven companies to create economic opportunity through for-profit business models.
 He is also an Aspen Institute First Mover.
-He is doing the hard work of protecting a publicly traded but mission driven company from short-term financial market pressure through investor education.
-He had a very interesting year as stock dropped 40%.
+He is doing the hard work of protecting a publicly traded but mission-driven company from short-term financial market pressure through investor education.
+He had a very interesting year as the stock dropped 40%.

 Upon joining PGS, students become members of a powerful global professional network of leaders and innovators who provide an ongoing source of knowledge, experience, and inspiration.